inkandswitch/wrapper/README.md

-We build rapid prototypes using the web platform — typically TypeScript + `<canvas>`.
+At Ink & Switch, we research new ways of using a computer for creative problem solving.
+We build a lot of prototypes, using the web platform as a substrate because it allows for rapid iteration.
+These prototypes often explore novel user interaction ideas for tablet devices, like the iPad.

-But on iPad, in the browser, you can't get simultaneous input from fingers and Apple Pencil.
+On iPad, in the browser, you can't get simultaneous input from fingers and Apple Pencil.
 It just doesn't work.
-But this is exactly what we want for our prototypes: fluid, gestural input from both hands and the pen.
+But this is exactly what we need for our prototypes: fluid, gestural input from both hands and the pen.

 Here's our workaround.

 This repo contains the Xcode project for a very simple iPad app.
-It opens a Webkit view to a URL of your choice, captures all incoming touch and pencil events on the native/Swift side, then forwards them to the JS code running in the Webkit view.
+It opens a URL of your choice in a fullscreen Webkit view, captures all incoming touch and pencil events on the native/Swift side, then forwards them to your JS code.
 Your JS code then uses these events instead of the PointerEvents dispatched by the browser.

-The iPad app is minimal.
-Easy to get up and running for a new prototype.
-Easy to modify as the needs of the prototype change.
+This project exists to support rapid experimental prototyping.
+It's deliberately "batteries not included".
+You should rip it apart, [kitbashing](https://en.wikipedia.org/wiki/Kitbashing) whatever you need to quickly test your ideas, then set it aside and move on.

 ## Setup

-#### 1. Build the iPad app
+### 1. Build the iPad app

 1. Clone this repo to your Mac, and open `Wrapper.xcodeproj` in Xcode.

-2. In `Wrapper.swift`, at the top, set the URL of your web app.
+2. In [`Wrapper.swift`](/Wrapper/Wrapper.swift), at the top, set the URL of your web app.
 Typically, you'll use the local IP / mDNS of a live-reloading dev server on your Mac (eg: [vite](https://vite.dev)).

 3. Set a [run destination](https://developer.apple.com/documentation/xcode/building-and-running-an-app) (ie: tell Xcode to run your app on your iPad).